 Documentation of approval/denial

-Actions of Rasmussen College’s Institutional Review Board will be recorded on the approval form, with one copy returned to the researcher and one copy placed in a permanent file under the supervision of the Chair.
+Actions of Rasmussen University’s Institutional Review Board will be recorded on the approval form, with one copy returned to the researcher and one copy placed in a permanent file under the supervision of the Chair.

 The following forms must be used for submission of proposals for review:

-Rasmussen College IRB Exempt Review Project Application
+Rasmussen University IRB Exempt Review Project Application

 1. Risks to Subjects are minimized